Hey all, it's me again.

 So lately, I've seen infighting from within our community and it seems when you have an opinion, some of the community members disagree wholeheartedly and vice versa, which is unfortunate.
 Can we agree to disagree?

-So how can you be an effective "neutral advocate"?
+So how can you be an effective "balanced advocate"?

 I'll give you three important tips to reflect on.